-Lentigo is the medical term for a skin condition commonly known as liver spots.
-Lentigo (or liver spots) are flat spots on your skin that are darker than your usual skin tone.
-They’re not itchy or painful.
-They’re also not dangerous.
+Lentigo, or lentigines in the plural, is the medical term for a skin condition commonly known as liver spots.
+These are flat spots on your skin darker than your usual skin tone.
+They’re not itchy, painful, or dangerous.

 Although these spots can resemble certain types of skin cancer, lentigo is noncancerous.